wpzoom/Social-Icons-Widget-by-WPZOOM/readme.txt

 == Changelog ==

+= 3.0.0-beta =
+* Added global color picker for all icons
+* New color picker to change hover color
+* Icons are now grouped in categories

 = 2.2.2 =
 * FontAwesome updated to latest version
 * New icons: Hellocoton, Quora, Etsy, Bandcamp, Meetup, Linode, IMDB, Telegram